 Who are Vegans?

 Probiotics help to balance the bacteria in our gut, which can have a positive effect on our overall health and well-being.
-You should eat probiotics as it improves digestion, Builds Immunity, Controls Inflammation and improves mental Health.
+You should eat probiotics as they improve digestion, build immunity, control inflammation, and improve mental Health.

-Now, let us move to our topic which are the vegan probiotic foods.
-So, here are 10 foods that will provide enough probiotics that if regularly consumed , and you don’t have to take any probiotic supplements.
+Now, let us move to our topic, which is the vegan probiotic foods.
+So, here are 10 foods that will provide enough probiotics that, if regularly consumed, you don’t have to take any probiotic supplements.

 10 Vegan Probiotics Foods